 - Top Low Light House Plants

 March is an exciting month in north Florida when we start feeling more confident about planting for warm weather.
 A freeze is still possible but most north Florida experts feel we are safe from frosts and freezes by mid-March, and recently there’s been a shift to planting even earlier.
-You may already have your vegetable garden prepared for spring and seeds started indoors if you followed the recommendations in the previous (February) newsletter.
 If not, you can refer to the end of this newsletter.
 Also, you can always contact us to inquire about a landscape consultation to develop any size project, whether we create a complete master plan, or you simply need guidance on your next DIY project.

 Annuals (Or Grown As Annuals): You can still plant these cool season bedding plants: supertunias petunias, alyssum (Lobularia), marigolds (Calendula), snapdragons, dianthus, lobelia, nemesia, diascia, dusty miller, verbena, gazania, and geraniums.
 Most of these will bloom until June or when hot weather arrives.
 Try to provide at least 4 hours of full sun.
 Trailing torenia is particularly good for planting now with sustained flowering through the summer.
 It also doesn’t require, and does better without, full sun.
 Add helichrysum, bacopa, coleus, senetti, sunpatiens, zinnia, begonia and sweet potato vine when available.